Crash Suspension

 When the Department initiates suspension action against your driver license, you will be notified by mail to the address on record for your driver license.
 This notification will provide you with the reason for the suspension and if available, an option for a hearing.
 You may request a hearing up to 20 days after the date of the notice of suspension by:

-For a hearing to be scheduled, all requests to the Department must include your full name, date of birth, and Texas driver license number.
+For a hearing to be scheduled, all requests to the Department must include your full name, date of birth, Texas DL/ID number, and current mailing address.
 You will be notified by mail of the date, time, and location of the hearing.
 If your request is made outside the allowable 20 days, your request will be denied and your license will be suspended on the 21st day.

 Driver License Reinstatement Requirements